dzhus/blog/README.md

        (previous/next) links between consecutive items will result in circular dependencies.

+## Known issues

+- [ ] CI pipeline pushes all posts to S3, not just those which updated (waste of POSTs)

 ## A note on Semantic Web technologies

 The last big changes to the old engine were made somewhere in 2009.
 In